 Have you ever wondered why some people cry continuously about Federal deficits, but seldom say anything about the trade deficit?
 Borrowing money to finance our trade deficit is a good deal for the large corporations who benefit the most from trade agreements.

-In an earlier article I wrote that a comprehensive plan to upgrade or repair our infrastructure should include water, sewer, highways, bridges, electric grid, and waterways and will cost more then $1 trillion or $200 to $300 billion a year.
+In an earlier article I wrote that a comprehensive plan to upgrade or repair our infrastructure should include water, sewer, highways, bridges, electric grid and waterways and will cost more than $1 trillion or $200 to $300 billion a year.
 But, it would create millions of manufacturing and construction jobs for the middle class.

-Globalization was inevitable but we have been a poor competitor in the game.
-We can’t really count on the multi-national companies to improve wages and benefits, or to stop off-shoring jobs, or to quit doing their R and D overseas, or to give more then lip service to job creation.
-Despite the fact that President Obama always seems to select Fortune 500 CEOS for all of his policy teams, they have proven to be part of the problem and not the solution.
+Globalization was inevitable, but we have been a poor competitor in the game.
+We can’t really count on the multi-national companies to improve wages and benefits, to stop offshoring jobs, to quit doing their R&D overseas, or to give more than lip service to job creation.
+Despite the fact that President Obama always seems to select Fortune 500 CEOs for all of his policy teams, they have proven to be part of the problem and not the solution.